About

 A. 7.0 What type of data can be copy/pasted using the shared clipboard?

 Input Director recognises most common data formats that are copied to the clipboard including text, csv, and bitmaps (jpeg, gif, etc).
-When an application, such as Microsoft Word, copies data to the clipboard, it will put onto the clipboard the range of types of data formats that it can supply that particular bit of data in.
+When an application, such as Microsoft Word, copies data to the clipboard, it will put onto the clipboard the range data formats that it can supply that data as.

 Return to top